 2015, Versions 4.2, 4.3, and 4.4

 2015 was another critical year for WordPress because it received the CMS Critic’s Ward for the Best CMS for Personal Websites.
 What’s more, Automattic managed to acquire WooCommerce, which made a massive difference in the eCommerce version of the platform.

 Version 4.2 was the first version that came with emoji support.
 Emojis and generally more extended characters made it easier for content creators to write their articles in the WordPress editor.
 This version also had embeds for Tumbler and Kickstarter.

-Version 4.4 was accompanied by Theme Twenty-Sixteen.
+Theme Twenty-Sixteen accompanied version 4.4.
 This version had a much better integration of REST API.
 In this version, posts came with rich previews, and there were major improvements to the query and term metadata sections.

 2016, Versions 4.5, 4.6, and 4.7

 In 2016, WordPress announced that www.WordPress.org would now support all HTTPS.
 This also brought fresh rounds of funding to the company.